 Some use the term to refer to any jewelry bought secondhand.
 Estate jewelry can be costume or fine.

-In a flea market, swap meet, etc. setting, a fake is a counterfeit, usually of a designer or name brand item.
+In a flea market, swap meets, etc. setting, a fake is a counterfeit, usually of a designer or name brand item.
 A fake Michael Kors purse is a real purse, for example, but it's not really made by Michael Kors.

 If a seller tells you a price is firm, it means the price not negotiable and you can't haggle.